Gwiz65/dhtdigg/README.md

 point to copyrighted material.
 Open in your bittorrent client at your own risk.

-dhtdigg does not download or share any of the bittorrent pieces containing the content being shared via bittorent.

-dhtdigg only downloads the metadata and then disconnects.
+Dhtdigg does not download or share any of the bittorrent pieces containing the content being shared via bittorent.
+Dhtdigg only downloads the metadata and then disconnects.

+TODO:
+ - next step is to curate the produced .torrent files into a searchable database that provides magnet links.

+ - Currently not capturing IPv6 peers.